grain-lang/grain-lang.org/src_blog/_posts/Grain-Hearts-Hacktoberfest.md

 _Warning:_ Heavy use of exclamation points incoming.

-[@bmakuh](https://github.com/bmakuh) submitted a bunch of Pull Requests for some long-standing improvements that needed to be made, including renaming our output filenames from `.wasm` to `.gr.wasm` and adding support for trailing commas in pretty much every data structure!
+[@bmakuh](https://github.com/bmakuh) submitted a bunch of pull requests for some long-standing improvements that needed to be made, including renaming our output filenames from `.wasm` to `.gr.wasm` and adding support for trailing commas in pretty much every data structure!

 [@ohana54](https://github.com/ohana54) added many much-needed standard library methods, like `flatMap`/`find`/`findIndex` for Lists and `filter`/`reject` for Maps, while also cleaning up our standard library tests!

-[@fa7ad](https://github.com/fa7ad) cleaned up a massive if-else chain with a constant pattern match (now that we support them) and wrote our `isnt` method to check if two values aren't physically equal!
+[@fa7ad](https://github.com/fa7ad) cleaned up a massive if-else chain with a constant pattern match (now that we support them) and wrote our `isnt` operator to check if two values aren't physically equal!

 [@lvaniscak](https://github.com/lvaniscak) implemented `find` and `findIndex` methods in our Array standard library to match the List API!

 [@clovis1122](https://github.com/clovis1122) wrote `Array.fill` and `Array.fillRange` methods for the standard library!

-[@MScheibel](https://github.com/MScheibel) sent a Pull Request for the `Array.count` method in the standard library... and it was their first Pull Request __ever__!!
+[@MScheibel](https://github.com/MScheibel) sent a pull request for the `Array.count` method in the standard library... and it was their first Pull Request __ever__!!

 [@miguelcarvalho13](https://github.com/miguelcarvalho13) showed up and wrote an entire Queue implementation for our standard library.
-So cool!!
+We're lining up to use it!

 [@Dony477](https://github.com/Dony477) added `product` methods for both Lists and Arrays to generate cartesian products of tuples!
-Again, this was their first Pull Request.
+Again, this was their first pull request.
 Color me impressed!

 [@tmphey](https://github.com/tmphey) contributed `List.take`, `List.takeWhile`, and `List.sub` methods to the standard library, in service of future work on sorting methods.
-And even contributed the website documentation for these!
+They even contributed the website documentation for these!

-[@ng-marcus](https://github.com/ng-marcus) exploded onto the scene and added __language server protocol__ support to the Grain CLI.
-And then went on to implement it in our VSCode extension!
-So we now have inline errors and code lenses in VSCode, which is absolutely mind-blowing!
+[@ng-marcus](https://github.com/ng-marcus) exploded onto the scene and added __language server protocol__ support to the Grain CLI and then went on to implement it in our VSCode extension!
+We now have inline errors and code lenses in VSCode, which is absolutely mind-blowing!
 We are also excited to have Marcus as a direct contributor on the [grain-language-server](https://github.com/grain-lang/grain-language-server) project.

 ## So Many Thanks

 The amount of energy around the Grain project in October was astounding.
-Even though I was unavailable most of the month, I was watching the Pull Requests roll in while Oscar reviewed and guided everyone to get contributions merged.
+Even though I was unavailable most of the month, I was watching the pull requests roll in while Oscar reviewed and guided everyone to get contributions merged.

 When I finally had a chance to catch up, it took me a full day to review everything submitted throughout the month and my `git pull` actually pulled down more than 100 commits.
 That is mind-blowing for such an early stage project!